Canon 700D vs 800D

 - More modern: Reflects 3 years and 10 months of technical progress since the 700D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 800D is the clear winner of the contest (9 : 2 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 800D is the clear winner of the contest (9 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.